Design patterns

 In complex projects, multiple software tools are often used to manage different aspects of the project.
 When Relatics is used as a single central platform, all disciplines are connected, and information is semantically linked.
 However, when multiple tools are involved, information is often “owned” by these external tools.
 For instance, work packages may be managed in a specialized planning tool like Primavera or a similar application.

 In such cases, work packages in Relatics are treated as external elements.
 Through integrations, Relatics can synchronize and display information managed in these external tools.
 When an element is designated as external, it cannot be configured as a derived or inner-derived element.
-Unlike the hierarchical model pattern discussed in the chapter “Breaking down work in the Work Breakdown Structure”, the “is part of” relation is configured as a single standard relation.
+Unlike the hierarchical model pattern discussed in the chapter “Breaking down work in the Work Breakdown Structure”, the is part of relation is configured as a single standard relation.
 Since work packages are created and maintained in an external tool, there is no need to create them in Relatics.

 External elements are visually distinguished in the Type graphview by an additional icon that signifies their external status.
 Similarly, if activities are also managed in an external planning tool, their ownership should shift to that tool.
 In such a scenario, the type element for activities should also be changed from derived to standard to reflect this integration.

-When an integration is created at the environment level, an interface for the type element can be set up within the project workspace by selecting the “Application Integration” menu item and then clicking on “New Interface”.
-Note that only elements with ownership set to “External” will appear in the pop-up.
+When an integration is created at the environment level, an interface for the type element can be set up within the project workspace by selecting the Application Integration menu item and then clicking New Interface.

-Relatics is the leading Model-Based Systems Engineering software application for construction projects.
+Relatics is the leading Model-Based Systems Engineering (MBSE) software application for construction projects.
 It is the comprehensive tool that gives professionals access to all project information and offers insight into the growing number of dependencies between all disciplines in today’s projects.

 The aim of this article, part of a series of articles, is to provide you with basic knowledge about Systems Engineering elements and its application within the Relatics 6 software.
 Should you wish to proceed with Relatics 6 on your own projects and require assistance, please do not hesitate to contact us.
 Our consultants are ready to provide you with the support you need.
+If you miss an SE pattern in this series, please let us know.

 Pioneers in Systems Engineering [book]